godotengine/godot-docs/classes/class_window.rst

 - void **set_transient** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **is_transient** **(** **)**

 If ``true``, the **Window** is transient, i.e. it's considered a child of another **Window**.
-Transient window is will be destroyed with its transient parent and will return focus to their parent when closed.
+The transient window will be destroyed with its transient parent and will return focus to their parent when closed.
 The transient window is displayed on top of a non-exclusive full-screen parent window.
 Transient windows can't enter full-screen mode.

 Note that behavior might be different depending on the platform.